moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 .. |C| image:: rviz_plugin_motion_planning_add.png
                :width: 400px

-.. |D| image:: rviz_start.png
+.. |D| image:: kinova_rviz_start.png
                :width: 700px

 * Once you have the Motion Planning Plugin loaded, we can configure it.
-In the "Global Options" tab of the "Displays" subwindow, set the **Fixed Frame** field to ``/panda_link0``
+In the "Global Options" tab of the "Displays" subwindow, set the **Fixed Frame** field to ``/base_link``

-* Now, you can start configuring the Plugin for your robot (the Panda in this case).
+* Now, you can start configuring the Plugin for your robot (the Kinova Gen 3 in this case).
 Click on "MotionPlanning" within "Displays".

   * Make sure the **Robot Description** field is set to ``robot_description``.